How It Works

 - De Meijer, E. P., Hammond, K., & Parks, L. E. (2003).
 Variation in Cannabis sativa L. cultivars.
 Euphytica, 129(3), 335-344.

 - de Moor, C. H., Verpoorte, R., & Verhoeckx, K. C. (2015).
 Cannabis in the Netherlands: past, present, and future.
 Journal of Biological Chemistry

 Terpenes like cannabinoids are important nutrients for plants, and they are typically absorbed by the root system through a process called uptake.
 The roots of plants have small outgrowths called root hairs that are responsible for absorbing nutrients, including fatty acids, from the soil.
 Root hairs are covered in a thin layer of mucilage, a gel-like substance that helps to trap soil particles and nutrients, including fatty acids.

 When a root hair encounters a soil particle that contains fatty acids, the fatty acids are drawn into the root hair by a process called diffusion.
 Diffusion is the movement of molecules from an area of higher concentration to an area of lower concentration.
 In this case, the fatty acids in the soil have a higher concentration than the fatty acids inside the root hair, so they diffuse into the root hair.

-Once inside the root hair, the fatty acids are transported across the plasma membrane of the root hair cell by specific transporters.
+Once inside the root hair, the terpenes are transported across the plasma membrane of the root hair cell by specific transporters.
 These transporters are responsible for pumping the fatty acids across the membrane and into the cell where they can be used by the plant.